 Zaramagskaya HPP 1

-This hydropower plant is being built on the Ardon river.
-Zaramagskaya HPP1 is considered the largest HPP under construction in the North-Caucasian region.
+An hydropower plant being built on the Ardon river, the Zaramagskaya HPP 1 is considered the largest HPP under construction in the North Caucasus region.

-- The project will contribute to the reduction of electric power shortfall in the republic from 80% to 30%;
+With capacity of 342 MW, the project will contribute to a reduction of electric power shortfall in the republic from 80% to 30%.

-The construction of Loriberd HPP is significant for the development of Armenian power sector.
-The designed HPP capacity is about 66 MW with annual power generation as of 200m kW/h.
-Loriberd HPP will be built in the Northern part of Armenia, on Dzoraget river.
-It is foreseen to implement the Loriberd HPP construction by attracting private funds.
-The investment needed accounts for $122m.
-Project implementation period is estimated at 5 years.
+Construction of the LoriBerd HPP is significant for the development of the Armenian power sector.
+The designed capacity is approximately 66 MW, with annual power generation as high as 200m kW/H. LoriBerd HPP will be built in the north of the country, on the Dzoraget river.
+Construction is planned primarily through private investment comprising $122m; the expected project implementation period is estimated at 5 years.

-The initiator is Nenskra Hydro.
-Construction of a large dam and HPP system with annual generation as of 1.2bn kWh of electricity for domestic demand purposes.
+Initiated by Nenskra Hydro, the project entails construction of a large dam and HPP system with annual generation expected at 1.2bn kWh of electricity for domestic demand purposes.

-Nenskra HPP with the capacity of 280 MW will be built on the tributary of Inguri river.
-According to the data of the Partnership Fund, the HPP will generate power starting from 2019, while project finalization is scheduled for 2021.
-The project cost totals $1bn.
+The Nenskra HPP, with capacity of 280 MW will be built on a tributary of the Inguri river.
+According to data from the Partnership Fund, the HPP will begin power generation in 2019, while project finalization is scheduled for 2021.
+Project cost totals $1bn.

-The HPP is reservoir powered with an arc concrete dam.
-Khudoni HPP is a part of Inguri HPP cascade.
-The construction was initiated in 1979 and further suspended in 1989.
-Currently, it is planned to resume the construction of the HPP with a projected capacity of 702 MW.
-The construction cost is estimated at $777m with already invested capital of $150m.
-The commissioning is scheduled for 2022.
+The Khudoni HPP is a reservoir powered with an arc concrete dam and is a part of the Inguri HPP cascade.
+Construction was initiated in 1979, and again suspended in 1989.
+Currently, plans involve resuming construction of the HPP, which has a projected capacity of 702 MW.
+Construction cost is estimated at $777m, with $150m of capital already invested.
+Commissioning is scheduled for 2022.